When Eleanor Roosevelt famously said “Do one thing every day that scares you,” she probably wasn’t talking about checking your bank balance.

 You’ll already be far ahead of where you were yesterday simply by facing your fears and logging into your accounts today.

-3. Many of your friends and neighbors are dealing with the exact same struggle.
+3. Your friends and neighbors are in the same boat.

 The average U.S. household credit card debt balance totals $16,748.
 The average household with any kind of debt owes $134,643, according to a 2016 Nerdwallet study.